-14. BUSINESS SEGMENT REPORTING
+16. BUSINESS SEGMENT REPORTING

 The acquisition of Apio in December 1999 resulted in a redefinition of operating segments by management.
 Prior period segment information has been restated to conform to the current segment definitions.
 Landec operates in two business segments: the Food Products Technology segment and the Agricultural Seed Technology segment.
 The Food Products Technology segment markets and packs produce and specialty packaged fresh-cut vegetables that incorporate the Intellipac-TM- breathable membrane for the fresh-cut produce industry through its Apio subsidiary.
-The amounts presented for the first quarter of fiscal year 2000 include the results of Apio from the effective close date of November 29.
-1999 through January 30, 2000.
-The Food Products Technology segment for the first quarter of fiscal year 1999 only includes the operations of the Intellipac business.
-The Agricultural Seed Technology segment markets and distributes hybrid seed corn to the farming industry and is developing seed coatings using Landec's proprietary Intelimer(R) polymers.
+The amounts presented for fiscal year 2000 include the results of Apio from the effective close date of November 29, 1999 through July 30, 2000.
+The Food Products Technology segment for the three months and nine months ended July 31, 1999 only includes the operations of the Intellipac business.
+The Agricultural Seed Technology segment markets and distributes hybrid seed corn to the farming industry and is developing seed coatings using Landec's proprietary Intelimer-R- polymers through Intellicoat.
 The Food Products Technology and Agricultural Seed Technology segments include charges for corporate services allocated from the Corporate and Other segment.
-Corporate and other amounts include non-core operating activities, corporate operating costs and net interest expense.
-Assets classified as corporate and other amounts consist primarily of Dock Resin assets.
+Corporate and Other amounts include non-core operating activities, corporate operating costs and net interest expense.
+Assets classified as Corporate and Other consist primarily of assets of Dock Resins.